gNechitailo/node-express-starter-pack/README.md

 * Switch to `fastify`
 * Add html+js into public folder to add debug possibilities
 * Add AWS S3 + multer for file uploads
-* Add more `assert`'s to check everything is configured well
+* Add more `assert`'ions to check everything is configured well

 ## ISSUES